CeMoRe Associates list

 Professor John Urry

-John URRY has worked at Lancaster since completing degrees at Cambridge.
+John URRY has worked at Lancaster since completing degrees in Cambridge.
 He is a former Head of the Sociology Department, Dean of the Faculty of Social Sciences, and University Dean of Research.
-Since 2003 he has been Director of the Centre for Mobilities Research, now one of four Lancaster University Research Centres.
-In this role he has with colleagues around the world developed the ?new mobilities paradigm' for social science research.
-Other research interests are in the social science implications of climate change and ?peak oil' and more broadly in energy and society.
+From 2003 to 2015 he was Director of the Centre for Mobilities Research and helped to develop the ?new mobilities paradigm' in social science research.
+He is now Co-Director of the Institute for Social Futures.

 PhD Supervision Interests

-Mobilities, complexity theory, tourism, transportation, contemporary capitalism, climate change and social science, energy and society, low carbon futures
+Mobilities, complexity theory, tourism, transportation, contemporary capitalism, climate change and social science, energy and society, low carbon futures, new manufacturing, social futures.

 Selected Major Achievements

-- Published c40 books/journal special issues, c80 peer refereed articles and c110 book chapters; work translated into 19 languages
+- Published c40 books/journal special issues, c80 peer refereed articles and c110 book chapters; work translated into over 20 languages

 - RAE Panel Chair 1996, 2001

-- Founding Academician, Academy of the Social Sciences; Fellow, Royal Society of Arts
+- Founding Academician/Fellow, Academy of the Social Sciences; Fellow, Royal Society of Arts

 - Sociology Beyond Societies (Routledge 2000)